ollls/zio-tls-http/README.md

 # Update history.

+* DEV: Immutable server and router, log rotation policies are configurable now.
+This will go to hello-* projects as m3 artifact.
+        Updated example in /examples/start

 * DEV hello-http* switched to m2, fix for parameter next to static URL segment applied.

 * DEV Apparently (who knew!) people need non-TLS version of the server, here is example: https://github.com/ollls/hello-http.